Best Used SUVs for Canadian Winters 2025

 Hyundai Santa Fe

-As the Hyundai Santa Fe entered its dedicated two-row midsize SUV era when the fourth generation began in 2019, it remained a solid bet for used car shoppers.
-It’s been recognized by J.D.
-Power in 2022 and 2023 as one of the most reliable midsize SUVs on the market, and every model year in this era has been named either a Top Safety Pick or a Top Safety Pick+ by the IIHS.
+The Hyundai Santa Fe was a dedicated two-row midsize SUV era throughout its fourth generation from model years 2019 to 2023.
+(It has since picked up a third row again, but these newer models are still too new to consider buying on the used market.)
+The fourth-gen Santa Fe was a great-looking vehicle with plenty of standard features.
+It was recognized by J.D.
+Power in 2022 and 2023 (for model years 2019 and 2020) as one of the most reliable midsize SUVs on the market.
+Every model year in this era was named either a Top Safety Pick or a Top Safety Pick+ by the IIHS.
 This provides a wealth of options to look for on the used market, all of which can be depended on to be a solid buy.
 You may even be able to score a Santa Fe Hybrid and benefit from that powertrain’s improved fuel economy.
-Expect prices in the $30,000 range for Santa Fe models of this age with reasonable mileage, while the hybrid will cost you in the neighbourhood of $5,000 more on average.
+Expect prices in the $20,000 to $30,000 range for Santa Fe models of this age with reasonable mileage, while the hybrid will cost you in the neighbourhood of $5,000 more on average and will still do a great job in snowy conditions.

 2019 Kia Sorento Test Drive Review summaryImage